Collections FAQs - Weldon Revitalization Project

 Important, historic and rare material is always kept on campus.

 We worked with our Collections & Content Strategies and our Special Collections librarians to develop a plan for identifying materials for storage.
 This plan recognized the importance of the print record to Arts & Humanities faculty while also allowing us to meet the time parameters for Weldon renovations.

-All material identified for transfer from the call number ranges associated with disciplines in the arts and humanities was sent to our local Command Services storage facility.
+The majority of material identified for transfer from the call number ranges associated with disciplines in the arts and humanities was sent to our local Command Services storage facility.
 This means that any material from these ranges can be recalled and stored on-campus if required.

 Moving forward, we will continue working with faculty in Arts & Humanities as well as our Special Collections Librarian to make sure the processes we have in place for managing our collections preserves historical and rare material appropriately.

 The staff responsible for pulling lower-use material were trained to identify items from the Barnett collection and set them aside.
 This material was then passed to the Special Collections librarian for review and relocated to our rare book room as appropriate.